omerkarabasfirisbe/temporal-poc/docs/research/current-scheduler-analysis.md

-# Research: Current Scheduler Analysis & Temporal Migration Path
+# Research: Current Scheduler Analysis & Parent Library Design

-**Purpose:** This document analyzes the existing scheduler implementation and explores which Temporal features can replace or enhance the current approach.
+**Purpose:** This document analyzes the existing scheduler implementation and identifies which Temporal features should be wrapped in our custom Parent Library.

-**Context:** Based on the VPos Summary Scheduler implementation in `vposgw-srv` module.
+**Context:** Based on the VPos Summary Scheduler implementation and the "Parent Library" concept discussed in the Gorkem & Omer meeting.

 ---